‘It can be done’ – electric motorcycle expedition departs from Nairobi enroute to Stellenbosch

 • The trip from Nairobi to Stellenbosch is made possible by the support of Scatec, Balancell, Voetspore, Tracks for Africa, Bush Lapa, SANEDI through the LEAP-RE project, and Charlie’s Travel.

-Photo: Mr Masalule Kituyi, Product owner of Roam Air and rider on the trip (under helmet on the left), Mr Habib Lukaya, Operation Manager for Charging and Energy Systems at Roam and Mr and Stephan Lacock, Stellenbosch University PhD candidate and co-researcher on the project (under helmet on the right).
+Photo: Mr Masalule Kituyi, Product owner of Roam Air and rider on the trip (under helmet on the left), Mr Habib Lukaya, Operation Manager for Charging and Energy Systems at Roam and Mr Stephan Lacock, Stellenbosch University PhD candidate and co-researcher on the project (under helmet on the right).